BadFish-HSrui/FPSLocker-Warehouse/README.md

 Read SaltyNX readme to check which games are not compatible.<br>
 Currently this repository is dedicated only to FPSLocker 3.0.0 or newer

-### Some 30 FPS game is not on the list?
+### Some 30 FPS game is not on the list some game cannot go past 60 FPS?
 Write about it [HERE](https://github.com/masagrator/FPSLocker-Warehouse/issues/895).

-### Some game on the list is not up to date?
-Write about it [HERE](https://github.com/masagrator/FPSLocker-Warehouse/issues/894).

 ---